SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-09-Test-Order-New-Items-with-User-Input/README.md

 3. Notice the Ratings field.

-4. Try choosing different products and its ratings.
+4. Try choosing different products and view its ratings.
 5. Frank now has all that he needs to order the product as per the ratings he has received